 - Identify and access both personal and professional training, support and development needs

-The MDR scheme consists of a three year cycle of facilitated self-reviews with the same consultant to review personal and ministerial goals and identify new development needs.
+The MDR scheme consists of a biennial cycle of facilitated self-reviews with the same consultant to review personal and ministerial goals and identify new development needs.

 Ministerial Development Review

-At the beginning of each three-year cycle, clergy will be invited to choose an MDR consultant (and will remain with the same consultant for the whole three-year cycle, where possible).
+At the beginning of each cycle, clergy will be invited to choose an MDR consultant (and will remain with the same consultant for the whole two-year cycle, where possible).
 Once the reviewee has been matched with the consultant by the MDR administrator, the first step is for the reviewee to complete their MDR preparation form, which needs to be submitted to the consultant three weeks before the meeting.
+As part of the process clergy are encouraged first to get feedback on their ministry from 4-6 people in their context using the MDR feedback form.
+This might include churchwardens, PCC members, staff colleagues, school headteachers etc. The reviewers will return the form to the reviewee, not the consultant, so there is transparency, and an opportunity to incorporate appropriate comments into the MDR preparation form.

-The reviewee then meets with the MDR consultant for a confidential review, and to agree objectives for the coming year.
-The reviewee and the consultant complete the MDR summary form, which is returned to the MDR administrator, remaining confidential to the Bishop, CMD Officer and consultant.
+The reviewee then meets with the MDR consultant for a confidential review, and to agree objectives for the coming two years.
+The reviewee and the consultant complete the MDR objectives form, which is returned to the MDR administrator, remaining confidential to the Bishop, Area Director of Ministry, and consultant.
 The Bishop will write to the reviewee responding to any issues raised in the MDR summary.
-The CMD Officer will write to the reviewee responding to issues raised as development needs.
-You can read more about the background to MDR here, and download the information booklet for the process in full detail.
+The Area Director of Ministry will write to the reviewee responding to issues raised as development needs.
+You can read more about the background to MDR here , and download the information introduction (MDR1).

 A vital accompaniment to the Ministerial Development Review scheme is the Episcopal Review.
 This focuses on that ministry of oversight that is proper to the bishop.
 It will look at the person’s ministry in relation to the ministry of the diocese: it is an expression of the sharing of that ministry with the bishop.
 This review is in addition to the Ministerial Development Review, and will take place every three years.